rancher/opni-docs/docs/install/quickstart.md

 This guide will help you quickly install Opni using Opnictl on an RKE1 cluster while also displaying Opni's anomaly detection capabilities.

-### Requirements: Cloud
-**Currently supporting AWS but down the road we will provide support for GKE, AKS, and Digital Ocean.**
+### Requirements: Cloud (Currently supporting AWS but will provide support for GKE, AKS and Digital Ocean)
 - Terraform >=0.13.0
 - IAM Credentials for AWS
 - Kubectl